-This paper analyses the impact on the Swiss loan market of the changes in capital rules recently proposed by the Basel Committee.
-These include (i) replacing the current Standardised Approach (SA) for calculating credit risk capital with a revised credit risk SA, and (ii) introducing a system of capital floors for banks employing the Internal Ratings-Based Approach (IRBA) derived from this revised SA.
+This paper analyses the impact on the Swiss loan market of the changes in capital rules recently adopted by the Basel Committee.
+These changes include (i) replacing the current Standardised Approach (SA) for calculating credit risk capital with a revised credit risk SA, and (ii) introducing a system of capital floors for banks employing the Internal Ratings-Based Approach (IRBA) derived from this revised SA.

-Proposals for the revised credit risk SA were published by the Basel Committee in BCBS 307 in December 2014 and modified in BCBS 347 a year later.
-Proposals for capital floors are contained in BCBS 306, again published in December 2014 and so far not updated (although they are mentioned in BCBS (2016) (also known as BCBS 362) which mentions a possible range of floor levels from 60% to 90%).
+On the revision to the credit risk SA, initial proposals were published by the Basel Committee in BCBS 307 in December 2014, modified in BCBS 347 a year later, and then published in final form in BCBS 424 in December 2017.
+On capital floors, initial proposals are contained in BCBS 306, again published in December 2014.
+Floors were mentioned in BCBS (2016) (also known as BCBS 362 which referred to a possible range of floors from 60% to 90%).
+The definitive approach to floors (which set the floor at 72.5%) appeared in BCBS 424.

-The Committee's initial proposals for the revised credit risk SA envisaged basing risk weights on obligor-specific financial ratios such as, in the case of corporate exposures; the borrower's revenue and leverage (see BCBS 307).
+On the revised credit risk SA, the Committee initially envisaged basing risk weights on obligorspecific financial ratios such as, in the case of corporate exposures, the borrower's revenue and leverage (see BCBS 307).
 Such an approach is highly ambitious since such ratios vary across sectors and jurisdictions in ways unrelated to credit standing.
 The BCBS 307 calibration of financial ratio based risk weights implied big changes in relative risk weights and total capital.

-Recently, the Committee has retreated from the proposed reliance on financial ratios, restoring the dependence of risk weights on agency ratings (where available and when the jurisdiction permits their use).
-The latest proposals (contained in BCBS 347), however, include additional changes, specifically in rules for Credit Conversion Factors (CCFs) for uncommitted loan facilities, that have important implications for relative risk weights as well as for total capital.
+The Committee subsequently retreated from its proposed reliance on financial ratios, restoring the dependence of risk weights on agency ratings (where available and when the jurisdiction permits their use).
+The proposals in BCBS 347, however, included changes to Credit Conversion Factors (CCFs) for uncommitted loan facilities that had important implications for relative risk weights as well as for total capital.
+In the final version of the rules presented in BCBS 424, the Committee adopted risk weights favouring Residential Mortgages and retreated from the aggressive changes in the CCF regime it had suggested in BCBS 347.

-The system of capital floors proposed in BCBS 306 represents an attempt by Basel regulators to "tidy up" the current situation in which capital floors are implemented differently across regulatory jurisdictions.
+On the system of capital floors proposed in BCBS 306, Basel regulators were attempting to "tidy up" the prior situation in which capital floors have been implemented differently across regulatory jurisdictions.
 Confusion across countries in the approach taken to capital floors arose after the crisis when countries retained in different forms a transitional "Basel I capital floor", originally designed to limit sudden changes when Basel II rules came into force.
 Imposed at a bank level, the Basel I floor omits important new components of bank capital, for example CVA-related capital.
-So, this floor is not a binding constraint for most large banks and plays a limited role in pricing decisions.
+So, this floor has not acted as a binding constraint for most large banks (in some countries, banks were not even obliged to calculate it) and has played a limited role in pricing decisions.

 The Basel Committee's interest in capital floors is motivated not just by a desire to restore uniformity of capital rules across jurisdictions.
 The Committee also wishes to use floors to reduce variation across banks in IRBA risk weights and to increase risk weights for low default probability exposures.
 Other policy changes will contribute to achieving these goals, specifically, the Basel III Leverage Ratio and recent risk weight benchmarking and comparison exercises.
 But, floors are seen as another mechanism for enforcing uniformity.
+Following at times bitter negotiations between regulators from different countries, the final version of the floors regime, announced in BCBS 424, sets the floor level for a bank to 72.5% of its SA capital.